EducationalTestingService/skll/doc/custom_metrics.rst

 configuration file if you are running SKLL via the command line.
 To do so:

 1. Add a field called :ref:`custom_metric_path <custom_metric_path>` in the
-   Input section of your configuration file and set its value to be the path to the ``.py`` file containing your custom metric function.
+   :ref:`Input <input>` section of your configuration file and set its value to be the path to the ``.py`` file containing your custom metric function.
-2. Add the name of your custom metric function to either the :ref:`objectives` field in the Tuning section (if you wish to use it to tune the model hyper-parameters) or to the :ref:`metrics <metrics>` field in the Output section if you wish to only use it for evaluation.
+2. Add the name of your custom metric function to either the :ref:`objectives` field in the :ref:`Tuning <tuning>` section (if you wish to use it to tune the model hyper-parameters) or to the :ref:`metrics <metrics>` field in the :ref:`Output <output>` section if you wish to only use it for evaluation.
 You can also add it to both.

 Here's an example configuration file using data from the :ref:`SKLL Titanic example <titanic_example>` that illustrates this.
 This file